-Revising is another important and necessary part of the writing process, and although some people like to use editing as an interchangeable term for both editing and revising, it is a separate thing altogether.
+Revising is another essential part of the writing process, and although some people like to use editing as an interchangeable term for both editing and revising, it is a separate thing altogether.

 Personally, I prefer to revise my work after I have edited my first draft; however, I have heard of people revising while they edit – which in my opinion, just makes things unnecessarily complicated.
 Whichever method you choose though, it is something that must be done, and nobody is exempt because nobody produces a perfectly written first draft.

-Just as in all other aspects of the writing process, every writer has his or her own way of getting the job done, and because there are so many different routes leading to the end goal, I will just focus on my own process.
+Just as in all other aspects of writing, every writer has his or her own way of getting the job done, and because there are so many different routes leading to the end goal, I will just focus on my personal process.

 For me, revising a story is a daunting task, to say the least.
 It is hard work enough getting the first draft finished between procrastination and finding motivation, let alone going through the finished draft with a fine-toothed comb during the editing process.
 But I know that it must be done, and because I know how much work goes into writing the second draft, I like to make things a little easier for myself.